We Help Car Crash Victims and Their Families Throughout South Florida

 Fort Lauderdale is home to more than 180,000 residents.
 Located in the heart of Broward County, Fort Lauderdale is also the second principal city in the Miami metropolitan area, which boasts a combined population of over 6 million people.
+This means that Fort Lauderdale car accidents are still common.

 With all of those residents–not to mention tourists–traversing Fort Lauderdale’s highways and main road on a daily basis, the city sees more than its fair share of car accidents.
 Indeed, in 2021 there were approximately 42,000 motor vehicle crashes reported in Broward County, according to the Florida Department of Highway Safety and Motor Vehicles.
-These accidents produced 280 fatalities and over 23,000 non-fatal injuries.
+These motor vehicle accidents produced 280 fatalities and over 23,000 non-fatal injuries.

 What Are the Most Common Causes of Car Accidents in Fort Lauderdale?